RodrigoSMarques/flutter_branch_sdk/README.md

     print(success);
 ```
 ### Remove content from Search
-Privately indexed Branch Universal Object can be removed
+Privately indexed Branch Universal Object can be removed.

 ```dart
     bool success = await FlutterBranchSdk.removeFromSearch(buo: buo);
     print('Remove sucess: $success');
 ```

 ### Register Event VIEW_ITEM
 Mark the content referred by this object as viewed.
 This increment the view count of the contents referred by this object.

 ```dart
 FlutterBranchSdk.registerView(buo: buo);
 ```